 Cover and refrigerate dough for 2 hours or overnight.

 Preheat the oven to 350ºF degrees.
 Roll cookie dough into 1.5 tablespoons sized balls and place them 2 inches apart on a baking sheet lined with a silicone mat.

 Bake cookies for 12 minutes or until lightly brown and just underdone.
 Cool the cookies on the pan for 10 minutes.
 Remove from the pan and cool completely on a wire rack.

 The cookies will keep for up to one week stored at room temperature in an airtight container.

 The dough can be made ahead and stored in the refrigerator for up to 3 days.
-Bring the dough to room temperature and continue with step 3, skipping the instruction to refrigerate for 2 hours.
+Bring the dough to room temperature and continue with step 6.

 Freeze baked cookies for up to 3 months.
 Thaw in the refrigerator overnight.